ArbitrumFoundation/docs/docs/concepts/lifecycle-anatomy-aip-proposal.md

 The proposal submission process starts with a temperature check, where the AIP is suggested on the ArbitrumDAO governance forum, discussed for at least 7 days, followed by a temperature check that runs for another 7 days.
 If the AIP passes the temperature check, it moves on to the next phase, which is the formal AIP and call for voting.
 In this phase, the AIP is submitted via governance contracts on Arbitrum One via the [on-chain governance UI](https://alt.gov.arbitrum.foundation/).
 After 3 days, a voter distribution snapshot is taken and the voting period begins.

 Each AIP must be labeled as Constitutional or non-Constitutional, and must also clearly specify which ArbitrumDAO-governed chain(s) it will affect.
 If the AIP passes, it moves through a series of phases that include L2 and L1 waiting periods, and eventually, the implementation of the proposal.
-This process typically takes 42 days for a Constitutional AIP or 27 days for a Non-Constitutional AIP, but may take longer if specified by the AIP.
+This process typically takes at least 42 days from the beginning of the temperature check in Phase 1 until an AIP is finally executed in Phase 7 for a Constitutional AIP, or at least 27 days for a Non-Constitutional AIP (but may take longer if specified by the AIP).

 ```mermaid
 graph TD;